lt-www/www-ltr/data/md/tour.md

 **Friday 20 May 2022**\
 New Hall, **POINT LONSDALE**\
-+ Mess Esque\
+w Mess Esque\
 tickets on sale soon

 * * * * *